tendau/mcp-foundry/docs/azure-ai-foundry-labs-mcp-server.md

-# 🧪 MCP Server for Foundry Labs
+# 🧪 MCP Server for Azure AI Foundry Labs

-Prototype with state-of-the-art projects from **MSR Foundry Labs**.
+Prototype with state-of-the-art projects led by Microsoft Research from **Azure AI Foundry Labs**.

 ---